dimastatz/video-streaming-analytics/README.md

 <br/>
 ![alt text](https://github.com/dimastatz/video-streaming-analytics/blob/0ec45b4eb3200fd7edbb32c5d09a538f863dce3b/docs/chart-spark-app.png)
 <br/>
-For more information, view the following design [document](https://github.com/dimastatz/video-streaming-analytics/blob/702cebabc397bd66794f864005f2faac85a49958/docs/design/video-analytics-design.md)
+For more information, view the following design [document](https://github.com/dimastatz/video-streaming-analytics/blob/main/docs/design/video-analytics-design.md)

 ## How to use
 As a prerequisites you should install [docker desktop](https://docs.docker.com/desktop/) and [docker compose](https://docs.docker.com/compose/).
 After installing the docker software, run
-[docker-compose-process.yml](https://github.com/dimastatz/video-streaming-analytics/blob/946d90a124a4e8b8078dca347abb109ded971eef/docker-compose-process.yml).
+[docker-compose-process.yml](https://github.com/dimastatz/video-streaming-analytics/docker-compose-process.yml).
 This docker-compose file starts Apache Kafka and Apache Spark Streaming containers.
 You can feed data the Apache Kafka to see how it works.
-In order to use consume this project from another Apache Spark application, you can build by using [sbt](https://www.scala-sbt.org/):
+To consume this project from another Apache Spark application, you can build it by using [sbt](https://www.scala-sbt.org/):
 ```bash
 mkdir video-analytics
 cd video-analytics